Meet the Staff

 Director of Publishing

-I am proud to work with Modern Memoirs since 2003.
-I hold a bachelor’s degree in anthropology from Tufts University, and a master’s in teaching from the School for International Training.
+I am proud to say I’ve worked at Modern Memoirs since 2003.
+I hold a B.A. in Anthropology from Tufts University, and a master’s in teaching from the School for International Training/World Learning.
 For 15 years prior to discovering Modern Memoirs, I taught English, ESOL, and writing at the university level, both in the U.S. and abroad, including at Boston University, Middlesex and Greenfield community colleges (MA), and Accademia Britannica in Rome, Italy.

 When not at work, I’m usually practicing qigong, swimming, writing, or dancing—currently modern dance, Kazdance, jazz, Sevillanas, and improvisational movement.